 Chickens to the Rescue by John Himmelman

 Good thing for this farming family that their chickens will help with EVERYTHING!
 Except on Sunday.
-A delightful adventure that reminds kids of the days of the week, too.
+A delightful adventure that reminds kids of the days of the week, too, with super funny images.

 I Am Invited to a Party (Elephant and Piggie) by Mo Willems

-We think all the Elephant and Piggie books are hilarious but this one is the funniest picture books of the series.
-Piggie has never been to a party before so she relies on Elephant’s help.
+We think all the Elephant and Piggie books are hilarious, but this one is the funniest picture books of the series.
+Piggie has never been to a party before, so she relies on Elephant’s help.
 Which is the silliest help you can imagine.